apache/ozone/CONTRIBUTING.md

 ### Common problems

+#### Too large generated classes

 IntelliJ may not pick up protoc generated classes as they can be very huge.
 If the protoc files can't be compiled try the following:

 1. Open _Help_ -> _Edit custom properties_ menu.
 2. Add `idea.max.intellisense.filesize=10000` entry
 3. Restart your IDE

+#### Bad class file

+Sometimes during incremental build IDEA encounters the following error:

+`bad class file: hadoop-hdds/common/target/classes/org/apache/hadoop/ozone/common/ChunkBufferImplWithByteBufferList$1.class`

+Usually this can be fixed by removing the class file (outside of the IDE), but sometimes only by a full Rebuild.

 ## CI